kctrey/wxcadm/pdocs/wxcadm.md

 `Conference(parent: object, calls: list, comment: str = '')`
 :   The class for Conference Calls started by a Call.conference()

-    Initialize a Conferece instance for an XSI instance
+    Initialize a Conference instance for an XSI instance
     Args:
         parent (XSI): The XSI instance that owns this conference calls (list): Call IDs associated with the Conference.
 Always two Call IDs to start a Conference.